fables-tales/nemesis/spec.md

 ##POST /registrations

 Used to register new users.
 Specifically posting to this endpoint inserts one user into the registration queue.
+The new user will be emailed to activate their account, and the requesting used will be emailed a summary of the new account's details.

 ####Parameters